aoterodelaroza/acpdb/README.md

 - `ENERGY`: The total energy of a molecule or crystal.
 Units are Hartree.

+- `DIPOLE`: The electric dipole in a molecule, referred to the coordinate framework in the database.
+Units are Debye.

+- `STRESS`: The stress tensor in a crystal.
+Units are GPa.

+- `D1E`: The first derivatives of the energy with respect to the atomic positions in a molecule or crystal.
+Units are Hartree/bohr.

+- `D2E`: The second derivatives of the energy with respect to the atomic positions in a molecule or crystal.
+Units are Hartree/bohr^2.

+- `HOMO`: The energy of the highest occupied molecular orbital in a molecule.
+Units are Hartree.

+- `LUMO`: The energy of the lowest unoccupied molecular orbital in a molecule.
+Units are Hartree.

 ## Syntax

 ### Global Variables and Commands